-I hang out here often.
-It is where the more intimate, quieter gatherings happen daily and during parties.
-Speaking of parties…see the office to the side?
-It easily converts into a bar space.
-For my 50th birthday party a few years back, my friends built a custom industrial farmhouse bar counter.
-It worked like a dream.
-The living room is also where I’ll play the piano (badly) or jam with guitar.
-In fact, the man of the house and I were in a garage band together.
+This was always a calm place to hang out and where more intimate gatherings during a party happen.
+Speaking of parties…see the adjacent office?
+It easily converted into a bar space.
+For my 50th birthday party here a few years back, the homeowners built a custom industrial farmhouse bar counter.
+Worked like a dream!
+The living room was also home to a piano in a sunny bay.

-A mix of Restoration Hardware and Pottery Barn pieces.
-The lady of the house is a talented photographer, and her work is displayed throughout the home.
+A mix of antique pieces with Restoration Hardware and Pottery Barn furnishings share space.
+The homeowner is a talented photographer, and her work is displayed throughout the home.

-Why, yes, that IS one of my mixed media collages upon the coffee table.
-It is a piece my friend requested as a gift for the lovely Maggie Gobran.
-It traveled with my friend on her trip to Cairo to deliver supplies, teach, and lavishly love on impoverished children at the orphanage Stephen’s Children.
-I chose a butterfly motif for the art which has a transformation theme.
+If you expand the photo above, you’ll see one of my mixed media collages on the coffee table.
+My friend requested it as a gift for the lovely Maggie Gobran.
+(I chose a butterfly motif for the art which has a transformation theme.)

-While most of the action takes place in the kitchen and family room, dessert is often served in the dining room.
-This table gets prettily layered with candlelight, fresh flowers, and if were lucky…bundt cakes (yum!).
+While most of the living occurs in the kitchen and family room, the dining room is used mostly for entertaining.
+This table gets prettily layered with candlelight, fresh flowers, and if we’re lucky…bundt cakes (yum!).

 Modern Farmhouse Scullery

-One of the smart additions?
-A collection of dishwashers (yep, three) since they entertain large groups of people often.
+One of the savvy additions?
+A collection of dishwashers (yep, three) with stainless steel appliances since they entertain large groups of people often.
 This gorgeous scullery off the dining room is also the perfect place to arrange flowers and store seasonal items.

 Modern Farmhouse Kitchen

 It’s quite a kitchen!
-You can’t miss the industrial farmhouse elements…hello, stainless steel!
+You can’t miss the industrial farmhouse elements…hello, stainless steel appliances and countertops!
 Historic light green on the cabinets?
 Traditional yet feels unique.

-I remember when we were designing our first home (the French country one) at the time this modern farmhouse kitchen was under construction.
+I remember when we were designing our first home (the French country manor one) at the time this modern farmhouse kitchen was under construction.
 Comparing notes with my friend, I asked about the kitchen cabinet color.
-When she said green…I was all “wait, green..like, mint green?”
+When she said green…I asked, “wait, green..like, mint green?”
 And she was all, “nope.”
-I thought they were very brave and possibly nuts (as in PISTACHIO nuts!).
-Yet it was me who was ultimately the nutty one (big surprise).
+I thought they were brave and possibly nuts (as in PISTACHIO nuts!).
+Yet it was ME who was ultimately the nutty one (they are beautiful).

-Pistachio green adds an appetizing smile, personality, and history.
+Pistachio green adds an appetizing mood (we need that in recent years!), personality, and history.
 A Spring-like organic mood offsets the coolness of steel.